 - Ad hoc committees

-The Aboriginal Caucus at Queen’s University is a sub-committee of the Aboriginal Council.
+The Indigenous Caucus at Queen’s University is a sub-committee of the Indigenous Council.
 The Caucus meets prior to Council meetings and the membership consists of all Indigenous members of Council.
 Caucus meets prior to the Council meetings to raise any issues or new items discuss to the Community Co-Chair, who then raises these issues with Council during the Council meetings.

 As recommended by the TRC Task Force, the TRC Roundtable provides high-level guidance and oversight to the work of implementing the Truth and Reconciliation Commission Task Force (TRCTF) recommendations.
 Membership for the group includes all faculty and school deans (or delegates), as well as staff, faculty, and other senior administration representatives.
 The Roundtable is an important resource to support the coordination of Queen’s efforts to address the TRCTF report, and encourage collaboration across faculties, schools, and shared service units.